Skip to content

 Neither of them said anything.
 He continued down the corridor.

 The war chamber was already full.
 Twelve magisters in formal array.
 Three Vanguard advisors whose presence was tolerated the way weather was tolerated.
-Erideth at the head of the room.
-Tall, silver-haired, her face set in the practiced neutrality of someone who had spent three centuries learning which truths the Spire preserved and which ones it buried.
+Erideth at the head of the room: tall, silver-haired, her expression giving nothing that three centuries of politics hadn't already taken.

 A map shimmered above the central table.
 Mountains in blue light, trench lines in opposing colors.
 The scryer feeds were live.